 The answer was crystal clear.
 One word: Fertilizer.

 I don’t hear God audibly, but I can usually share full sentences with punctuation.
 (No exclamation points so far.)
 If you need a voice to add character, think Charlton Heston as Moses.

 You are to be fertilizer.

 Bear in mind that I’ve spent most of my waking hours (and a good number of sleeping ones) for the past few decades in barns and live in one today.
 I’ve shoveled, scooped, raked, or spread tons of manure on pastures and hayfields.
 When I hear fertilizer, I think manure.
-Launching into ministry as manure was not the most complimentary occupation I could think of.
+Launching into ministry as manure was not the most complimentary occupation I could imagine.